Apparently, enforced malnutrition and/or starvation of children is just a hoot to "Canada's Best Blogger":

 At this point, I want a word more demeaning and offensive than "cunt."
 The lines are open, and operators are standing by.

 P.S.
-Feel free to read the comments section at that article, where there are currently 33 comments and not one of those ignorant retards has demonstrated the sense God gave a urinal deodorizer disc to wonder if that figure should be "pounds" instead of "tons," which is the absolutely first thing that occurred to your humble correspondent.
+Feel free to read the comments section at that article, where there are currently 33 comments and not one of those imbeciles has demonstrated the sense God gave a urinal deodorizer disc to wonder if that figure should be "pounds" instead of "tons," which is the absolutely first thing that occurred to your humble correspondent.

 How can an entire demographic be so appallingly stupid?
 Where did evolution go so hideously wrong?